 [Homero]: Cuando tuve yo te tuve, te mantuve y te di.
 Hoy no tengo, ni mantengo ni te tengo… [Lyrics to the song “Qué vueltas da la vida” by Reyli Barba]

 [Victoria]: To accomplish that, they needed total creative freedom.

 [Paco]: The two of us made The Simpsons together.
 Between Paquito Rubiales, him as the translator-adapter, and me as the director of The Simpsons.

 [Victoria]: It was a job they didn’t just do in the studio or during work hours…

-[Paco]: He would talk to me sometimes at three in the morning: “Listen up, tocayo [a person with the same name], this… what are we going to call the dog.”
+[Paco]: He would talk to me sometimes at three in the morning: “Listen up, tocayo, this… what are we going to call the dog.”
 “Well, what’s the dog like?”
 “Well, he’s skinny.”
-“Ah, well, call him Huesos [Bones].”
+“Ah, well, call him Bones.”
 “Oh, that’s good, yeah.
 See you tomorrow.”
-“Awesome.” but that’s how it was.
+“Awesome.”
+But that’s how it was.